Human rights defenders

 At the regional level, the Special Rapporteur can work with regional mechanisms protecting human rights.
 By cooperating with these mechanisms, the Special Rapporteur shares experiences and information, which allow them to compare and strengthen the working methods of each, as, when it is possible, to define common goals.

 These regional mechanisms are, among others: the African Commission on Human rights and people’s rights and its Special Rapporteur for human rights defenders; the Inter-American Commission for human rights and its Special Rapporteur on human rights defenders; the Council of Europe and its Commissioner for human rights competent for human rights defenders issues; the European Union and its Guidelines regarding human rights defenders; and the Organisation for Security and Co-operation in Europe (OSCE) and its Office for democratic institutions and human rights.

 Finally, the Special Rapporteur can exchange and work with relevant state actors for human rights defenders.
-Above all, the Special Rapporteur will collaborate with States authorities, including members of governments, national and local representatives, etc. As for official visits or sends communications, his key partners are the State authorities.
+Above all, the Special Rapporteur will collaborate with States authorities, including members of governments, national and local representatives, etc. As for official visits or sends communications, her key partners are the State authorities.

 However, she can also work with all the actors already mentioned acting at the national level such as academics, association, experts, etc.